nycjay/ai-commit-msg/README.md

 - 🤖 Uses Claude AI to analyze your code changes and generate meaningful commit messages
 - 📝 Follows best practices for commit messages (conventional commits, imperative mood)
 - 🚀 No dependencies - single binary distribution
-- 🔐 Securely stores API key in macOS Keychain
+- 🔐 Securely stores API key in your system's credential manager (macOS Keychain or Windows Credential Manager)
 - ✏️ Interactive mode allows you to edit messages before committing
 - 🔄 Can be integrated directly into your git workflow
+- 💻 Cross-platform support for macOS and Windows

 ## Installation